temporalio/documentation/docs/production-readiness/develop.md

 Enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests on your Codec Server to receive HTTP requests from the Temporal Web UI.

-At a minimum, enable the following responses from your Codec Server to allow requests coming in from the Temporal Web UI:
+At a minimum, enable the following responses from your Codec Server to allow requests coming from the Temporal Web UI:

 - `Access-Control-Allow-Origin`
 - `Access-Control-Allow-Methods`